Rizechka06/AIRline/README.md

 * Input validation is basic.
 You need to provide the correct data format.
 * Search is case insensitive for origin city.
 * Date search needs the same date format that was used when the flight was created.

+# I used three classes:
+* class Flights - saves data, checks that there are no more reservations than seats on the plane
+* class ReservationSystem - saves written data to a csv file.
+* public class Main - the main class that is responsible for everything, which allows other classes to workЮ

+# Сhallenges faced

+cause of I didn't listen to the last couple of classes, I had to face difficulties as a "writer"csv.file, since I didn't know how to make a csv from txt, I had to look on the Internet and ask my classmates